 However, I do understand the need to just deal with one piece of software.

 Thank you for indulging me in my technical rant.
 Let’s get back on topic…

-Step by Step Tutorial on how to turn a photo into a cut file in Design Space
+How to turn a photo into a cut file in Design Space